I2-Multimedia-Lab/Pointsoup/README.md

-# Pointsoup: High-Performance and Extremely Low-Decoding-Latency Learned Geometry Codec for Large-Scale Point Cloud Scenes [IJCAI 2024]
+# Pointsoup: High-Performance and Extremely Low-Decoding-Latency Learned Geometry Codec for Large-Scale Point Cloud Scenes

 ## News
 - [2024.4.17] Our paper has been accepted by [IJCAI 2024](https://ijcai24.org/)!